meltyourface/blank/posts/Circle-of-celestial-namesCultus-Sabbati/Astrological-Hierarchy-in-Cultus-Sabbati-Tradition/index.md

 ---
 1. Ten Astrological Signs Relevant to the Practice of Cultus Sabbati

-Aries: The Ram, representing spiritual leadership and initiation.
+**Aries**: The Ram, representing spiritual leadership and initiation.
 Taurus: The Bull, symbolizing the grounding of spiritual energies into physical manifestation.
 Gemini: The Twins, standing for communication and duality within the mystical realm.
 Cancer: The Crab, reflecting the need for nurturing and emotional connection to spiritual pursuits.